Gauge theories and quantum gravity in a finite interval of time, on a compact space manifold: Einstein gravity

 The right-hand side of (\ref{dx}) must be understood as a perturbative expansion in powers of $\zeta ^{\mu }$.
 As usual, the Faddeev-Popov ghosts $ C^{\mu }$ are introduced by writing $\xi ^{\mu }=\theta C^{\mu }(x)$, where $ \theta $ is a constant anticommuting parameter.
 Using $\zeta ^{\mu }$, we can build the invariant metric tensor

 where $\zeta _{,\mu }^{\rho }\equiv \partial _{\mu }\zeta ^{\rho }$.

 The field $\zeta ^{\mu }$ must be accompanied by anticommuting partners $ \bar{H}_{\mu }$ and $H^{\mu }$, as well as Lagrange multipliers $E_{\mu }$.
-The purely virtual extension of \cite{AbsoPhysGrav} requires $\zeta ^{\mu }$ , $\bar{H}_{\mu }$, $H^{\mu }$ and $E_{\mu }$ to be purely virtual.
+To preserve unitarity, we require $\zeta ^{\mu }$, $\bar{H}_{\mu }$, $H^{\mu }$ and $E_{\mu }$ to be purely virtual.
 As in the case of Yang-Mills theories, the extension amounts to introducing a certain expression in the functional integral, which is equivalent to \textquotedblleft 1\textquotedblright\ on the $S$ matrix scattering amplitudes, and on the correlation functions of ordinary (which means $\zeta ^{\mu }$-independent) insertions of invariant composite fields.
 However, it allows us to build new, physical correlation functions, such as those that contain insertions of the invariant metric tensor (\ref{gmunud}).